myerberg/myerberg.github.io/README.md

 ### Let us examine my code step-by-step:

+The instructions provided here are primarily tailored for JupyterLab within the Anaconda Navigator environment.
+However, the principles and steps can be easily adapted to other environments where Jupyter notebooks are used.

+#### 1) Installations

-1) Ensure that you have the necessaries Python libraries installed on your machine.
+Ensure that you have the necessaries Python libraries installed on your machine.
 You can comment this line of code out if they are already installed.

 ```python
 #install the necessary libraries on your machine
 !pip install pandas numpy matplotlib scikit-learn
 ```

+#### 2) CSV Import and Feature Definitions

-2) We delve into the practical application of data science techniques using our NBA dataset loaded from a CSV file.
+We delve into the practical application of data science techniques using our NBA dataset loaded from a CSV file.
 Our first step involves importing the necessary Python libraries that provide tools for data manipulation, statistical modeling, and visualization.

 We use Pandas for data handling, Numpy for numerical operations, and Matplotlib for plotting graphs.
 After loading the data, we calculate crucial basketball statistics like field goal percentage and win-loss percentage, providing us with insightful metrics for our analysis.
 These calculations are not just mere arithmetic; they transform raw data into meaningful information that reflects team performance.